jimmymorris/birddog/README.md

 ## To Do
 * Allow user to enter in site url instead of having to adding it through the server.js file.
+* Redesign the UI
 * Rework to just use express.js?